 Here are some tips specific to age group.
 You can choose what you think will work best for your young person.

 Young child (3-6ish years)- Young children will generally come along quite happily with a minimum of explanation.
-I suggest something like “We are going to visit a person called Nicola to look at and play with her toys.
-She has lots of things you might be interested in and she is a friendly person”.
+I suggest something like “We are going to visit a person called Nicola to look at and talk and play with her about your big feelings about (insert situation)".

 Older children, rangatahi, adolescents and young adults (9ish+ years)- this is the group who you can appeal to their desire for things to be different for them.
 One way for things to be different is to come and see me about how they are feeling.
 You can say that you are their mum/dad/grandparent/aunty and you can do that job, but you think they need a different kind of person to help them with their feelings, and so you can all learn how to make things better, together.